Bobby Veach: Boston and New York

 In 1923, Veach continued to hit for average at .321, but his RBI production dropped to 39.
+Likely his most noteworthy contribution was in spotting the talent of Charlie Gehringer in a sandlot game that saw him arrange a tryout with Detroit; Gehringer subsequently had a Hall of Fame career with the Tigers.

 In January 1924, the Tigers sold Veach to the Boston Red Sox.
-That year, Veach regained his power, hitting 99 RBIs and 49 extra base hits.
+That year, Veach regained his power, with 49 extra base hits and 99 RBIs.

 In May 1925, the Red Sox traded Veach to the New York Yankees.
-Veach played 56 games for the Yankees, batting .353 with a .474 slugging percentage.
+He played 56 games for the Yankees, batting .353 with a .474 slugging percentage.
 On August 9, 1925, in his final season, Veach became one of two players to pinch hit for Babe Ruth in the years after Babe switched from a pitcher to an outfielder.
 The Chicago Tribune reported the next day: "The fans were treated to the unusual spectacle of His Royal Highness being yanked for a pinch hitter."

 Washington

-The Yankees released Veach less than two weeks later, and Veach was picked up by the Washington Senators.
+The Yankees released Veach less than two weeks later, and he was picked up by the Washington Senators.
 This proved to be good luck for Veach, as the Senators won the 1925 pennant.
 On September 19, 1925, Veach broke up Ted Lyons's bid for a no-hitter with a two-out ninth-inning single.
 The young Goose Goslin got the start for the Senators at left field, but Veach got one at bat in the World Series pinch-hitting for Muddy Ruel in Game 2.
 Fittingly, Veach collected an RBI on a sacrifice fly in his final Major League at bat.

-Toledo
+Last baseball days

 After ending his Major League career in 1925, Veach played four seasons with the Toledo Mud Hens of the American Association from 1926 to 1929.
 In 1927, a 39-year-old Veach led the Mud Hens (with manager Casey Stengel) to their first American Association crown with a 101–67 record.
 Veach had a .363 batting average and drove in a league-leading 145 RBIs.
 The next year, at age 40, Veach hit .382 to capture the 1928 American Association batting crown.